inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Tip 1:** These data update on the hour

-**Tip 2:** If a bed is labeled 'incomplete data' this means there is not enough data.
-This often means a patient is a new CCU admission or has been away from the unit for some time e.g. for imaging or a procedure
+**Tip 2:** If a bed is dark grey, calculation cannot be completed.
+This often means a patient is a new CCU admission or has been away from the unit for some time e.g. for imaging or a procedure.

 ---